shreyansh26/DBMS-Project/README.md

 * Edit profile
 * View Attendance

+### Supplier
+* Registration
+* Details of raw Materials that can be suppied

 The WAR file can be deployed on a Tomcat server.

-The webapp is already deployed at [Somnath Sevashram](https://somnathsevashram.herokuapp.com/)
+The webapp is deployed at [Somnath Sevashram](https://somnathsevashram.herokuapp.com/).